 The CSPDC provides flexibility in the BRITE transit program and could devote additional funds to language assistance expenses in certain cases that would provide meaningful benefit to LEP populations.
-As discussed this would be determined on an as needed basis related to projects that may impact those identified LEP populations.
+As discussed, this would be determined on an as needed basis related to projects that may impact those identified LEP populations.

-In addition, assistance may be available through community organizations, city or county departments, or other agencies that may be able to partner for language assistance services.
-In the past, the language department at James Madison University has provided translation services on an as needed basis to the CSPDC at a reasonable cost.
-The CSPDC also has access to and uses free language assistance products available through the web such as Google TranslateTM that may be used to translate written phrases, documents, and websites for free.
+In addition, assistance may be available through community organizations, college/university departments, city or county departments, or other agencies that may be able to partner for language assistance services.
+The CSPDC also has access to local translation and interpretation services for public engagement and outreach activities where applicable.